 All tickets include buffet lunches / dinners, plus all day refreshments and free return coach transfers appropriate to the programme schedule.

-Applied Arts Scotland Members are eligible for a 20% discount on all tickets – discount code will be sent direct to members (if you’ve not received this please contact us).
+Applied Arts Scotland Members are eligible for a 20% discount on all tickets – with the discount code sent directly to members.
 If you wish to apply to become a Member and therefore access discounted tickets please visit the How to Join & Benefits page of our website.